octosoft/adobe-scanner/README.md

 ### Scanner source license

-The source code of the Adobe scanner is licensed under the MIT open source license.
+The source code of the Adobe scanner is licensed under the MIT open-source license.